 Interior and Exterior Finishing

 Use cost-effective materials that are durable and easy to maintain.
 For interior decoration, a minimalist approach works well in a tiny space, focusing on necessities and maximizing storage.
+No problem!
+If you need help with anything else, just let me know!
+Using soft, breathable materials such as linen sheets can bring a sense of luxury to your small living space while still being practical.
 For the exterior, ensure it is weatherproof and insulated, especially if residing in harsher climates.
 When choosing finishes, consider the climate and the durability of materials to reduce future maintenance costs.
 Paints and finishes should be selected not only for aesthetics but also for their protective qualities to extend the lifespan of your tiny home.

 Additional Cost-Saving Techniques